uob-mu3e/daq_wiki/May 17th, 2021 - Integration run preparation.md

 * :hammer: Data merge
 * :ok: Switching board to farm
 * :ok: Bank building
-* :hammer: DMA
+* :electric_plug: DDR3 and DMA
 * :hammer: Midas FE
-   *Word based reading should be ok, ringbuffer and subheader based to be fully done*
+   *Word based reading should be ok, ringbuffer and subheader based to be fully done.
+Control of request FIFO to be done.
+To be clarified what the serial number does.*
 * :electric_plug: Event building on different machine
-   *Should just work, but to be tested*
+   *Should just work, but to be tested (also regarding serial number)*

 ## Infrastructure ##